Typeform

 data-tf-hidden Attribute

-data-tf-hidden="ah_lt_channel=Paid%20Search,ah_lt_source=Google,ah_lt_medium=paid"When the Typeform loads, it reads this attribute and passes the values as hidden field answers.
+data-tf-hidden="ah_lt_channel=Paid%20Search,ah_lt_source=Google,ah_lt_medium=paid"When the form loads, Typeform reads this attribute and passes the values as hidden field answers.

 Iframe Hash Parameters

-If the Typeform embed uses an iframe internally, AttributionHub also adds attribution values to the iframe URL’s hash fragment (#).
-This is a secondary population method that ensures values are passed even if the SDK does not read data-tf-hidden in time:
+If the embed uses an iframe internally, AttributionHub also adds attribution values to the iframe URL’s hash fragment (#).
+This is a fallback that ensures values get through even if the SDK doesn’t read data-tf-hidden in time:

 https://form.typeform.com/to/FORM_ID#ah_lt_channel=Paid%20Search&ah_lt_source=GoogleWidget Reload

 If the Typeform JavaScript SDK (window.tf) is available and has a reload() method, AttributionHub calls it after populating the hidden fields.
-This forces the Typeform widget to re-read the data-tf-hidden attribute and apply the updated values.
+This forces the widget to re-read the data-tf-hidden attribute and apply the updated values immediately.

 Recommended Hidden Fields

-The table below lists the most commonly used fields.
-For the complete field catalog, see Field Reference.
+Here are the most commonly used fields.
+For the complete list, see Field Reference.

 Core Attribution Fields (Latest Touch)